Beyond Hallucinations: Enhancing LVLMs through Hallucination-Aware Direct Preference Optimization: Conclusion

 \section{Conclusion}

-In this work, we presented the Hallucination-Aware Direct Perception Optimization strategy and utilized style-consistent hallucination data to boost LVLMs.
-The improved models favor non-hallucinatory outputs, demonstrating enhanced generalization.
-Additionally, we introduced the Sentence-level Hallucination Ratio (SHR) for direct hallucination quantification in model outputs.
-In subsequent research, we aim to adapt these techniques to real-world scenarios, striving to establish a precise framework for effective hallucination identification and reduction.
+In this work, we present the Hallucination-Aware Direct Perception Optimization strategy and utilize style-consistent hallucination data to enhance the performance of LVLMs.
+The improved models tend to generate non-hallucinatory outputs, demonstrating enhanced generalization capabilities.
+Additionally, we introduce the Sentence-level Hallucination Ratio (SHR) as a direct measure of hallucination in model outputs.
+In future research, we aim to adapt these techniques to real-world scenarios, with the goal of establishing a precise framework for effective hallucination identification and reduction.

 {

 }

 \maketitlesupplementary